Ni2thin/30DaysOfComputerVision/README.md

 ## Contours

-- Detect and analyze contours in images for shape analysis.
+### Features:
+- **Grayscale Conversion**: Converts the input image to grayscale for easier processing.
+- **Thresholding**: Applies binary inverse thresholding to create a binary image suitable for contour detection.
+- **Contour Extraction**: Uses OpenCV's `findContours` to extract object contours from the thresholded image.
+- **Bounding Boxes**: Calculates and draws bounding rectangles around contours exceeding a specified area threshold.
+- **Dynamic Visualization**: Displays the original image with bounding boxes and the thresholded binary image for analysis.

   ---

 # Day 2: Detecting color with Python and OpenCV

 This project uses OpenCV to detect and track objects of a specific color in real-time using a webcam feed.
-It processes frames to isolate the target color, highlights detected objects with bounding boxes, and displays the result.
+It processes frames to isolate the target color, highlights detected objects with bounding boxes, and displays the result. [color detection](https://github.com/Ni2thin/30DaysOfComputerVision/blob/main/Projects/color-detection.py)

 ## Features